longnhvietnam/disc-personality-assessment/README.md

-# DISC Personality Assessment App :bust_in_silhouette:
+# DISC Personality Assessment App 👤

 **A modern DISC personality assessment app built with Streamlit and Python for generating personalized DISC profiles.**

 ## Features

 - **Personalized DISC profiles**: Discover your unique personality style based on the DISC framework.
 - **Interactive UI**: Powered by Streamlit for easy navigation and a user-friendly experience.
 - **Style descriptions**: Provides detailed descriptions of single and combination styles.